danobot/mqtt_payload_processor/README.md

         - light.living_room_floor_lamp
 ```
 ## Scheduling
-The component provides the ability to define custom schedules for a device that change the functionality of a device button (`mapping`) depending on the schedule implementation.
-The component is designed to supports multiple schedule types, though only `TimeSchedule`s have been implemented so far.
+The component provides an advanced scheduling mechanism using schedules that change the functionality of a device button (`mapping`) depending on the schedule implementation.
+The design supports multiple schedule types, though only the `TimeSchedule` has been implemented so far.
 This leaves the possibility to define other schedule types in the future.
-(Such as one that is active when a Home Assistant template condition evaluates to `true`.)
+For example, one that is active when a Home Assistant template condition evaluates to `true`.)

 You can define any number of schedules, with or without overlapping times.
-If your schedules overlap, then there is a possibility that both schedule actions are triggered.
+If your schedules overlap, then both schedule scripts are triggered.

 The default schedule will be executed if no other schedule is active or no other schedules are defined for the mapping.
 ```yaml